kagorastidis/leaderboard/README.md

 I m trying to learn Meteor.js and I made this app following the tutotial on <a href="http://meteortips.com/first-meteor-tutorial/" target="_blank"> MeteorTips</a>

 I added some of my own functionality not included in the tutorial.
-See the demo and play with it.
+See the <a href="http://steveboard.meteor.com/" target="_blank"> demo</a> and play with it.

 Important!